 One growing concern for orthopaedic surgeons is the increase in the number of high school pitchers with UCL injuries.
-Researchers noted one surgeon had an 11-fold increase in UCL reconstruction performed on high school pitchers between 1988 and 2003.
+Researchers noted an 11-fold increase in UCL reconstruction performed on high school pitchers between 1988 and 2003.
 Also, "there is a common myth that throwers' elbows are stronger after having a UCL reconstruction than they were prior to injury," Dr. Chudik said.
 "This is not true.
 Literature shows pitchers can return to their sport, but may not always achieve the same velocity and force with throwing after the injury and surgery.
 Prevention of an injury is always better," he added. "

 Recovery time for nonoperative and operative treatment is significant with a gradual return to throwing.
-Nonoperative treatment requires a lengthy amount of rest, physical therapy and both rehabilitation protocols are dependent upon the player position.
+Nonoperative treatment requires a lengthy recovery, physical therapy and return to throwing protocols dependent upon the player position.
 According to Dr. Chudik, heavy lifting requires a minimum of four to six month's recovery after surgery and overhead throwing and hitting sports require nine months to one year recovery time.